Mark-Jak/amazonItemScrapper/README.md

 # amazonItemScrapper
-demonstration of using python's requests library to get data of a specific item and store in csv file for later analysis
+demonstration of using python's bs4 library to get data of a specific item and store in csv file for later analysis